Cannabis: the Essential Relief of Being Connected

 It’s a scientifically proven fact.
 Cannabinoids, (particularly CBD), can improve anxiety by increasing serotonin in the brain and also via neurogenesis, the production of new brain cells in the hippocampus.
 Precise dosing for anxiety is on a case-by-case basis.

-Perhaps equally, if not more, important is the potential spiritual impact of cannabis.
-Here’s how:
+Perhaps equally, if not more, important is the profound psycho-spiritual impact cannabis can affect when used for this purpose.

-Anti-anxiety pharmaceuticals are good for short-term immediate relief, only, in this writer’s opinion.
-Solving the personal issue of anxiety is something else altogether; it is not so much a medical problem as it is the territory of self-examination and the courage needed to get honest with ourselves.
+Anti-anxiety pharmaceuticals are only useful for short-term immediate relief, in my view.
+Actually solving the personal issue of anxiety is something else altogether; in many cases it is not as much a medical problem as it is the territory of self-reflection and having the courage to take it on.

-Therapeutic cannabis is nature’s prescription for healing anxiety from the inside-out.
-As we turn our backs on and loosen the zombie-like grip of commerce over our thoughts and actions we can absolutely recover the health of our soul and redefine a life worth living.
+Therapeutic cannabis use is nature’s prescription for healing anxiety from the inside-out.
+As we turn our backs on and loosen the zombie-like grip of commerce over expectations they have manufactured for us, we can absolutely recover the health of our soul and commit to a life worth living.

 It’s time to learn a new face to the whole world wide human race

 Stop the money chase – lay back, relax and get back on the human track